equinix-labs/otel-cli/README.md

 # run a program inside a span
 otel-cli exec --service my-service --name "curl google" curl https://google.com

-# otel-cli propagates span parents via envvars so you can chain it to create spans
+# otel-cli propagates context via envvars so you can chain it to create child spans
 otel-cli exec --kind producer "otel-cli exec --kind consumer sleep 1"

 # if a traceparent envvar is set it will be automatically picked up and